Old State House (Connecticut)

+Description

 The Hartford State House is, in appearance, very similar to the Town Hall of Liverpool, England, built in the mid-18th century and perhaps depicted in one of Bulfinch's architecture books.
 However, all materials came from the United States.
 Its first story is 20 feet high and constructed from Portland, Connecticut brownstone.
 The second and third stories are brick patterned in Flemish bond.
 The cornice is wooden.

 The State House has been modified somewhat since it was first built.
 As originally constructed, the building had neither balustrade or cupola, but the balustrade was added in the early 19th century for the protection of firemen, and the cupola was constructed in 1827 with its bell and John Stanwood's statue of Justice.
 An original (1796) stone spiral staircase behind the northern arch, designed by Asher Benjamin, led to the second and third floors; it no longer exists.
 In 1814, the Hartford Convention was held there.
 In 1839, the start of the Amistad trial was held there.

 The building had been in danger of closing in 2008 due to financial constraints.
 State and Hartford officials have recently signed a 99-year lease placing Connecticut's Old State House under new management.
 The lease puts the city-owned historic building under the control of the state Office of Legislative Management.

 It was declared a National Historic Landmark in 1960.
-The gold leaf gilding on the Charles Bulfinch dome and Lady Justice statue atop the Old State House were restored in 2012 by John Canning & Co., an architectural arts restoration company out of Cheshire, Connecticut.
-The company prepped, primed, and gilded the statue and dome with genuine gold leaf using traditional gilding tools and techniques.

 Exhibits focus on the history of Hartford and important events in Connecticut history.
 Visitors can also tour the original legislative rooms.